AND YOUR FINANCES:

 In fact options may often represent a significant marital asset.
 Furthermore, even if they are not worth anything at the present time, options often last for years into the future, thus they represent an opportunity to see significant gains with little or no cost to the employee spouse.

-Always have your attorney closely examine stock option agreements and plan documents, even if they seem worthless at this time
+Always have your attorney closely examine stock option agreements and plan documents, even if they seem worthless at this

 Innocent Spouse Status